-Operating leases - municipal entity as lessee
+Operating leases - lessee

 Operating lease payments are recognised as an expense on a straight-line basis over the lease term.
 The difference between the amounts recognised as an expense and the contractual payments are recognised as an operating lease asset or liability.